aspose-cells/Aspose.Cells-API-References/english/go-cpp/Series/SetXValues/_index.md

 ## SetXValues function

-Represents the x values of the chart series.
+Represents the X values of this chart series.

 ```go